rust-project-primer/book/src/ecosystem/errors.md

   look up a value in a map, it will return either `None` or `Some(T)`.
 - **Recoverable errors**: Rust has the `Result<T, E>` type, which can either contain your data as `Ok(T)`, or contain an error as `Err(E)`.
-- **Unrecorverable errors**: Panics are the Rust way to express an error that cannot be recovered from.
+- **Unrecoverable errors**: Panics are the Rust way to express an error that cannot be recovered from.
 This is perhaps the closest thing Rust has to exceptions.
 These are generated when invariants are invalid, or when memory cannot be allocated.
 When they are encountered, a backtrace is printed and